Hot Tub and Spa Buyers Guide - Hot Tub and Spa Heaters

 Well, yes and no. Gas heaters aren't often used in home spas and tubs for three reasons- up front heater cost, outdoor winter use restrictions, and indoors, cost of modifications to chimneys and flues.
 Gas heaters are possible for home units, but they cost considerably more than electric heaters.
 You could pay $600-1,000 for the heater alone.
 You shouldn't use gas outdoors in the wintertime.
 The gas heater must be in a heated environment.
 Some dealers will install gas heaters outside; but, every winter these heaters freeze and cause damage to the heater and tub.
 Neither tub nor spa warranty nor homeowner's insurance covers damage from freezing.
 Gas heaters belong indoors, just like your home furnace.
 Many homes require modification to chimneys or flues to accommodate a gas heater.
 Installing a gas heater can mean new venting through the house up to the roof.
 These modifications can cost another $1,000 or more.
 If you really want a gas heater, contact a building inspector or a heating and air conditioning contractor who can tell you if your existing flue or chimney will be adequate and the requirements for vent and combustion air.

-Propane heat, commonly used in cabins and some rural homes, costs about the same as electricity.
+A propane gas hot tub heater, commonly used in cabins and some rural homes, costs about the same as electricity.
 Use propane in remote areas where electricity is not available, or if you installed your tub in a cabin and can't wait for the slower rise rates of electric heaters.
 Large propane heaters offer fast rise times of 20-30 degrees per hour depending on heater size and number of gallons being heated.
 If the cabin has its hot tub heater installed outdoors or in a non-heated porch area, you won't be able to use your tub year round because of the same problems you have with any gas heater - heat exchanger freeze-ups, pilot lights blowing out, and stiff controls that don't operate properly.

 Our Advice: If you can recover the cost of the heater and installation in 5-7 years and install the heater indoors, get the gas heater.
 However, if it's going to take 10 to 20 years to recover installation costs and you're only going to live in the house for 5 years, you've just lost the money.
 For most people, a 6 kW electric heater is the most practical.